wagslane/blog/content/posts/a-case-against-a-case-for-the-book-of-mormon.md

 > The impartial and unbiased judge must admit that the testimonies of the eleven witnesses, as supported by overwhelming historical evidence, are a very convincing evidence of the truth of the Book of Mormon.

-First, I hope Mormons and non-Mormons alike can agree that there is nowhere near an "overwhelming historical evidence" of the Book of Mormon.
+First, I hope Mormons and non-Mormons alike can agree that there is nowhere near "overwhelming historical evidence" of the Book of Mormon.
 I certainly would have agreed to that as a believing member of the church.
 If there were, we would have been teaching archeology as the primary subject of the missionary discussions.

 Second, the testimony of eleven of Smith’s friends and family who were given leadership positions within the church is not super convincing evidence.
 The hundreds of Catholic saints who performed or "witnessed" miracles are not evidence of the truthfulness of Roman Catholicism, let us apply that logic equally to all religions.